Summary

 Annature is not responsible for such third parties or any associated websites or resources that are connected with them.
 If you access such websites or resources, you do so at your own risk and we make no representations or warranties regarding third parties’ privacy practices.
 We encourage you to read the privacy policies of every such third party, associated website or resource that you use or that your information is provided to.

-If our Services are linked to or integrated with a third party or their associated website or resource, this does not automatically imply that Annature endorses that associated website or resource and their contents.
+If our Services are linked to or integrated with a third party or their associated website or resource, this does not automatically imply that Annature endorses that associated website or resource or their contents.

 How you can access or correct Personal Information